csansarricq/Project1/README.md

 # Project1
-base code of what i have so far
+code analyzing the relationship between blood manganese and mercury levels to reported symptoms of depression